 - Self-Help Password Reset can be enabled (if desired) to allow users to reset their own passwords if there are any problems.

 - Usable by companies who do not have, or do not wish to use, an active AD infrastructure, or have users who are not a part of the company domain log into the Issuetrak site.

 - Two-factor Authentication is not available for Issuetrak authenticated accounts.

-There are several Active Directory authentication methods available to allow users to log in via LDAP, Active Directory Federation Services, or Azure AD.
+There are several authentication methods available to allow users to log in via LDAP, Active Directory Federation Services, Azure AD, or OAuth 2.0 / OIDC.
 Passwords for these accounts are not stored within Issuetrak and will require additional configuration in order to allow user login.

 Some notes about these methods:

 - Only mapped groups or OUs in the Identity Management section of Issuetrak will have users that can log in or be updated on login.

 - Additional security for your Issuetrak site as the accounts are maintained in the Active Directory environment.

 - AD Federation Services and Azure AD allow for two-factor authentication if it is enabled and configured in the Active Directory environment.